vgonzalez275/Selenium-Framework/README.md

 # Selenium-Framework
 Selenium Webdriver for Web Testing.
-Behavioral Driven Development Test Cucumber tool with Java This framework build is as a Maven Project in the eclipse IDE.
+Behavioral Driven Development Test Cucumber tool with Java, This framework build is as a Maven Project in the eclipse IDE.